Ericsson/ered/README.md

 * `{use_cluster_id, boolean()}`

   Set if the CLUSTER ID should be fetched used in info messages.
-  (not useful if the client is used outside of a cluster)
+  (Not useful if the client is used outside of a cluster.)

 ### Connection options